mike4aday/SwiftlySalesforce/README.md

     salesforce.retrieve(type: "Account", id: "001f40000036J5mAAE")
 }.then {
     record in
-    let address = record.address(for: "BillingAddress")
+    if let address = record.address(for: "BillingAddress") {
         let longitude = address.longitude
         let latitude = address.latitude
         // You could put a marker on a map...
+    }
 }.catch {
     (error) -> () in
     // Handle any errors